-Carpets and mats add comfort and attractive appearances to the interior.
-These require some additional attention to the interior of the deck.
+Carpet and non-skid deck traction are available in Axis models.
+The added comfort requires some additional attention to the interior of the deck.
 It is important to allow the carpet/mat to dry before covering the deck with a mooring cover or other canvas.
 (The snap-out carpets can be removed to air dry.)
-Although Malibu carpets and mats are constructed from marine-grade materials, if they do not dry thoroughly before storage, even short-duration, mold and mildew can set in.
+Although Axis carpets are constructed from marine-grade materials, if they do not dry thoroughly before storage, even short-duration, mold and mildew can set in.
 Additional information is available in the Care and Maintenance section of this Owner's Manual.

 The snap-out carpet hardware is made from stainless steel to resist rust and corrosion.
 However, boat owners and operators should routinely check that the snaps are in good condition.
-Any time the snap-out carpets are reinstalled on the deck, be certain that the snaps are fully seated.
+Any time the snap-out carpets are reinstalled on the deck, be certain that the snaps are fully connected.
 Otherwise, the carpet could dislodge or move, causing passengers to slip and fall.

 Ensure that snap-out carpets are secure prior to walking on them.
-If the snaps are not fully seated, the carpet may not function as designed.
+If the snaps are not fully connected, the carpet may not function as designed.
 When dislodged, carpets and mats could cause a passenger to slip and fall.